reboste/WebServiceUsers/README.md

 # WebServiceUsers
-Get Info from Web Services JSON and put on BC365 Table using AL language
+Get Info from a Json REST API from Web Services and put result on a custom BC365 Table (using only AL language)
+1. open a empty page
+2. use Action -> Execute Import From WebServices